Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 To add a new member to a project team one of the project administrator just has to type the login name of the invited member and click on the "Add User" button.
-If you don't know the login name of the new project member you want to add, open a new browser window on SYS\_PRODUCT\_NAME and use the search box in the SYS\_PRODUCT\_NAME Main Menu to search for the person's real name (first or last name or both) and don't forget to select "People" in the Search pull-down menu.
+If you don't know the login name of the new project member you want to add, open a new browser window on |SYSPRODUCTNAME|
+and use the search box in the |SYSPRODUCTNAME| Main Menu to search for the person's real name (first or last name or both) and don't forget to select "People" in the Search pull-down menu.
 The result list will show you the user real name and login name.